DharshiniBalasundaram1997/Intelliguard-AI-Powered-PPE-Compliance-Monitoring-System/README.md

 - Store uploaded images/videos in AWS S3.
 - Log violation metadata and detailed records to AWS RDS for analysis and reporting.

-### 🤖 Phase 5: LLM Chatbot (LangChain + SQL Agent)
+### 🤖 Phase 5: LLM Chatbot (Ollama3.2 Latest)
-- Enable natural language querying of compliance and violation data stored in RDS using a LangChain-powered chatbot.
+- Enable natural language querying of compliance and violation data stored in RDS using a llama-powered chatbot.

 ### 📧 Phase 6: Automation & Reporting
 - Send automated email alerts when violations exceed predefined thresholds.